decidim-ice/decidim-module-decidim_awesome/README.md

 This is a component you can add in any participatory space.
 It retrieves all the geolocated content in that participatory space (meetings or proposals) and displays it in a big map.

-It also provides a simple search by category, each category is assignated to a different color.
+It also provides a simple search by category, each category is assigned to a different color.

 ![Awesome map](examples/awesome-map.png)

 #### 7. Allow Decidim to use custom CSS themes for every tenant

-When customizind CSS for a Decidim installation, each change affects all the organizations (tenant).
+When customizing CSS for a Decidim installation, each change affects all the organizations (tenant).

 This feature allows to customize each organization css without affecting the others in the same Decidim installation.